Acehaidrey/acelife/README.md

 - Speedline
 - Toast

+Additional project details can be found [here](https://docs.google.com/document/d/1SY-x9IjD4EF6XFukgUbjEhsaYp_CBOY1gGCEC3FQk6c/edit?usp=sharing).

+### Prerequisites

+#### Node Application

+This is a node application so need to make sure node and npm are installed.
+Make sure that Node.js and npm are installed on your machine.
+You can download and install them from the official Node.js website: https://nodejs.org/en/download/.
+Then run `npm install` in the project folder of `customerInfoCollection`.

+#### Setup Email Downloads

 We get this customer information in specific ways - some will allow us to export scripts, and some will require to parse emails.

 For the email parsing, there is some setup (gmail based):